The differences between our mobile GIS and Esri’s mobile ArcGIS software

 Our mobile GIS can import and export data from QGIS, Esri Suite, Google, open source GIS programs, Global Mapper, CSV files, survey software, etc so it’s vendor agnostic’, meaning you can import and export data to your clients when they don’t have the full Esri suite.

-Collector is free to download but has hidden charges when you want to consume online subscription credits that require ArcGIS licensed seat.
+Collector is free to download when you have purchased ArcGIS desktop software, which can cost anywhere between $1,500 and $7,000+ per year.
+It also can have hidden charges when you want to consume online subscription credits that require ArcGIS licensed seat.
 Expertise is also required in multiple products to set up, and access to online functionality (editing/storing data in ArcGIS online) is required for some Collector editing functions requiring Geodatabase access.

-If you choose to upgrade from our free trial to Mappt Standard or Professional, you can either set up a monthly cancel-any -time plan, or pay one annual fee.
+If you choose to upgrade from our free trial to Mappt Standard or Professional, you can either set up a monthly cancel-any-time plan from $19 (find out which licence is best for you here).

 And we can’t forget about little Mappt Lite either, which is just USD $50 per year!